eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/no-extra-parens/README.md

 In this case, the rule will not try to remove the parentheses around `"use strict"` but will still report them as a problem.

+This rule adds support for TypeScript type assertions.

 ## Options

 This rule has a string option: